lukecav/awesome-wp-speed-up/README.md

 * [Image CDN – WordPress CDN Plugin](https://wordpress.org/plugins/image-cdn/) - Optimize your WordPress site with ImageEngine or another Image CDN (or any other Content Delivery Network).
 * [Abraia](https://wordpress.org/plugins/abraia/) - Bulk optimize your Wordpress images with Abraia.
 * [CompressWP](https://wordpress.org/plugins/compresswp-optimize-and-compress-jpeg-and-png-images/) - Optimize JPEG and PNG images to significantly improve your page load speeds.
+* [NutsForPress Images and Media](https://wordpress.org/plugins/nutsforpress/) - NutsForPress Images and Media is an essential companion for having your images and your meta in perfect order.
+Images and Media automatically resizes images, compresses JPGs, bulk rebuilds thumbnails and PDF previews, writes automatically and bulk rewrites your attachments meta.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.